shamasis/pCombinator/README.md

 A parser combinator in Javascript ( Node.js) for combining primitive parser functions to create simple DSLs

-Writing the documentation for momething like this is more complicated than writing the code!
-See the example file to get a hang on how t0 use this!
+Writing the documentation for something like this is more complicated than writing the code!
+See the example file to get a hang on how to use this!
 ## Objective

 At the basic level it uses function composition to build larger recognizers from primitive ones.
 The parseUnit is similar